310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

 How joyful!
 We’ve managed to gather here for the sake of celebrating a dear, beloved old friend’s birthday~♪

-Although, if we could just come to school properly, we would be able to see each other practically everyday, yes?
+Although, if we could just come to school properly, we would be able to see each other practically every day, yes?

 But let us leave that aside for now!
 I’ve prepared a present specifically for you.
 Please watch closely… One, Two, *Amazing*!